limpidchart/lc-integration-testing/README.md

-# lc-intergration-testing
+# lc-integration-testing

-This repo contains integration tests for limpidchart services.
+Integration tests for limpidchart services.

 To run tests locally you must start services.
 You can start develop or stable release using docker compose.